awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell322.md

 **Note**
 In this tutorial, we use Ubuntu 16\.04 for developing and debugging applications for the Marvell MW322\.
 Other operating systems might work, but are not officially supported\.

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
+Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.

-## Overview<a name="w12aab7c25c23c13"></a>
+## Overview<a name="w13aab7c25c23c13"></a>

 This tutorial contains instructions for the following getting started steps: